 After 60 years of marriage, two children, and three grandchildren; John and Angie were a pair of inseparable love birds.
 Their occasionally bickering was entertaining, and their enduring love for each other always overcame every little quarrel.
 John preceded Angie in death, on October 3, 2018.
 Angie was very sad without him, and went to be with the Lord and her husband on September 26, 2019.

 In lieu of flowers, donations may be set to Holy Trinity Greek Orthodox Cathedral Philoptochos Society

-To send flowers to Angie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Angie Deleganes, please visit our floral store.